 The debts accrued by the circuit modernisation sent Formula Imola into adminisatrion again in February 2010, though the circuit continued to operate on a provisional basis while new ownership was sought.
 Under the adminstrator, the circuit's debts were addressed, such that by October 2010 it was removed from administration once more.
 A reorganisation to form a new holding company, Con-Ami, took place in December of that year.
 Con-Ami was subsequently awarded the rights to run the circuit for 64 years in 2012.

 The revived circuit has gone on to consolidate its position, continuing to host the World Superbike Championships but also reviving top class sportscars with the Six Hours of Imola, run to Le Mans rules as part of the Intercontinental Le Mans Cup in 2011.
 Subsequently, a shortened three-hour race has formed a round of the European Le Mans Series.
-A complete resurface was undertaken in August 2011, after which the FIA awarded the circuit Grade 1 status once again, licensing it for Formula One competition; while a revival of the San Marino Grand Prix seemed a remote possibility, the certification did at least mean that the venue could host F1 testing once again.
+A complete resurface was undertaken in August 2011, after which the FIA awarded the circuit Grade 1 status once again, licensing it for Formula One competition.
+While a revival of the San Marino Grand Prix seemed a remote possibility at the time, the certification did at least mean that the venue could host F1 testing once again.

 As it turned out, the Grade 1 homologation did prove beneficial during the turbulent 2020 coronavirus-affected season.
 Formula One, like the majority of championships, was faced with multiple calendar changes, as travel and quarantine restrictions changed week by week.
 In July 2020 it was announced that a deal had been struck for Formula One to return - not as host of the San Marino Grand Prix as before, but instead the event on November 1 would be known as the Emilia Romagna Grand Prix.
 The event will be run in a two-day format, with only one practice session expected ahead of qualifying and the race.